-(c) Within sixty days after receipt of the application or such longer periods as may be required by any hearing which the department may hold, the department shall, except as provided in subsection (b) of this section, approve the application if it finds that there is a need for services or facilities such as are contemplated by the establishment of the proposed branch and that the requirements of this act have been complied with, but shall otherwise disapprove the application.
+(c) Within sixty days after receipt of the application or such longer periods as may be required by any hearing which the department may hold, the department shall, approve the application if it finds that the establishment of the proposed branch would be consistent with the purposes of this act set forth in subsection (a) of section 103 and that the requirements of this act have been complied with, but shall otherwise disapprove the application.
 If the department approves the application it shall issue to the association a letter of authority to establish a branch.
 If the department disapproves the application it shall give the association written notice of its disapproval and a statement in detail of the reasons for its decision.
-The decision of the department shall be final and shall not be subject to review except by the Supreme Court upon broad certiorari.